microsoft/Azure-Analytics-and-AI-Engagement/HOL-step-by-step.md

 ![Location analytics report is shown.
 Long visit type for Entertainment is selected](media/data-ai-dashboard-realtime-location-analytics-entertainment.png)

-3. Select short `visit_type` in the Mens department.
+3. Select short `visit_type` in the Men's department.

 ![Location analytics report is shown.
 Short visit type for Mens is selected](media/data-ai-dashboard-realtime-location-analytics-mens.png)